omsingh39/VSDSquadron-Intenship/README.md

 imm[11:0] (12 bits): 000000000101 (decimal 5)
 This instruction adds the immediate value 5 to the value in register x1 and stores the result in register x3.

+Task 4:
+5-Stage RISC Pipeline Implementation and Simulation

+This report discusses the implementation of a 5-stage RISC pipeline using Verilog.
+The design simulates a basic RISC processor architecture comprising instruction fetch, decode, execution, memory access, and write-back stages.
+The simulation is carried out using Icarus Verilog (Iverilog) and GTKWave, which provide a comprehensive environment for digital design verification.

+---

+Pipeline Stages

+1. Instruction Fetch (IF):
+   - Fetches the instruction from memory.
+   - Computes the next program counter (NPC).
+   - Key Signals: `IF_ID_IR` (Instruction Register), `IF_ID_NPC` (Next Program Counter).

+2. Instruction Decode (ID):
+   - Decodes the instruction to identify the operation and operands.
+   - Reads register values.
+   - Key Signals: `ID_EX_A` (Source Register), `ID_EX_B` (Destination Register), `ID_EX_IMMEDIATE` (Immediate Value), `ID_EX_IR` (Instruction Register).

+3. Execute (EX):
+   - Executes the operation using the ALU.
+   - Produces outputs such as `EX_MEM_ALUOUT` (ALU Result) and `EX_MEM_IR` (Instruction Details).

+4. Memory Access (MEM):
+   - Handles memory-related instructions (loads/stores).
+   - Key Signals: `MEM_WB_ALUOUT` (ALU Result for Memory), `MEM_WB_LDM` (Loaded Data from Memory).

+5. Write Back (WB):
+   - Writes the results back to the register file.
+   - Key Signal: `WB_OUT` (Write-Back Output).

+---

+Design Implementation
+- The Verilog code defines a parameterized RISC pipeline.
+- Registers and memories (`REG` and `MEM`) are initialized for operations.
+- The design supports arithmetic (ADD, SUB), logical (AND, OR), memory operations (LW, SW), branching (BEQ, BNE), and shifting (SLL, SRL).
+- Control signals such as `EX_MEM_COND` and `BR_EN` handle branching logic.

+---

+Testbench
+- The testbench initializes the pipeline with a clock (`clk`) and reset (`RN`) signals.
+- A `.vcd` file (`iiitb_rv32i.vcd`) is generated to record the simulation results.
+- Key simulation commands include:
+  - `initial begin` to initialize variables.
+  - `always #3 clk = !clk` for generating the clock.
+  - `$dumpfile` and `$dumpvars` for simulation output.
+  - `$finish` to terminate the simulation.

+---

+Simulation and Debugging
+- Iverilog compiles and simulates the Verilog code, generating a `.vcd` file.
+- GTKWave visualizes signal transitions and provides insights into the pipeline behavior.

+---

+The 5-stage RISC pipeline efficiently handles instruction execution through systematic stages, leveraging overlapping operations for higher throughput.
+The simulation and debugging process, facilitated by Iverilog and GTKWave, ensures correct functionality and performance validation of the design.